Amazon payments is only supported for hosted pages users. It is not supported with API or iFrame embedded hosted pages yet.

 Checkout by Amazon is an additional payment method you can offer your customers with an Amazon Buyer Account.
 During checkout, your customers can choose between a card payment method or with Pay with Amazon.
 Once they choose Amazon as their payment method, they need to login to their Amazon account and authorize payments.

 After the checkout is done using this payment method, we store the billing agreement in Chargebee and use it for all future payments.
 Customers can change their payment method through the customer portal or you can do this on their behalf.

 Customers can only have one payment method at a time.
 If card details are updated for a customer, their Amazon account details will automatically be removed.

 Step 1: Connect your Amazon Payments Account

-Step 2: Click on Connect and follow the prompts to log in to your Amazon Seller Account
+Step 2: On the Amazon Payments configuration page, click on Connect and follow the prompts to log in to your Amazon Seller Account

 Step 3: Associate your Amazon Seller Account with Chargebee